 She goes on to say that “Today’s children are being deprived of the fundamentals of a healthy childhood:

-- Emotionally available parents
+- Emotionally available parents that stay connected

 - Clearly defined limits and guidance